persvr/pintura/README.md

 ===========

 Pintura includes middleware for catching errors and converting them to appropriate HTTP error status codes.
+This makes it easy for application code to throw an error and have it automatically propagate to an appropriate HTTP failure response.
 The following uncaught errors (until the error middleware catches them) are translated:

 * URIError - 400